 To showcase these innovative features in practice, I’m going to use personalized emails.
 Why emails?

 "Emails that make the recipient feel like you’re talking directly to them are always a good bet.
 The personalized approach makes your target audience feel valued and connected while still delivering content that furthers your marketing goals and eventually, sales goals."
 MailMunch

-Moreover, each time someone enters one of the loyalty segments, an email with a particular reward needs to be triggered to their mailbox.
+Moreover, each time someone enters one of the loyalty segments, an email with a particular reward needs to be automatically triggered to their mailbox.
 That is what your system needs to cover.

 Having all that in place, you can create a truly gamified journey for your customers.
 It’s a myth that you have to invest in a solution dedicated to loyalty programs.
 The aim of running such campaigns is to distinguish your loyal and most profitable customers and turn them into faithful brand advocates.
-This is the very first thing that should come to your mind when thinking about loyalty programs.
+This is the very first thing that should come to your mind when thinking about innovative loyalty programs.

 You deserve to work with the best tools